VJ-Varanasi/personal-website/content/past_projects/M3/index.md

 slides: ""
 ---

-Semi-finalist (7th-12th out of 760) in M3's 2020 Mathematical Modeling challenge.

 In this challenge, my team and I modeled the transition of the semi-truck industry towards electric alternatives.
-Our solution involved first modeling the adoption rate of electric trucks and then modeling the associated infrastructure.
-Our model consisted of a logarithmic regression to estimate the turning point from diesel to electric trucks and two agents based models to estimate the transition rate and locations of charging stations.
+To estimate the adoption rate of electric tucks and propose locations of charging stations, we developed two models involving logistic regressions and agents-based models.
 A full write up of our solution can be found at: {{% staticref "uploads/M3_Challenge.pdf" "newtab" %}}M3 Solution{{% /staticref %}}